brminnick/AsyncAwaitBestPractices/README.md

 ## Why Do I Need This?

-**tl;dr** A non-awaited `Task` doesn't rethrow exceptions
+Async/await is great *but* there are two problems that are subtle that can easily creep into code:
+1) Creating race conditions/concurrent execution (where you code things in the right order but the code executes in a different order than you expect)
+2) Creating methods where the compiler recognizes exceptions but you the coder never see them (making it head-scratchingly annoying to debug *especially* if you accidentally introduced a race condition that you can’t see)
+This library solves both of these problems.

-To understand why this library was created, it's important to first understand how the compiler generates code for an `async` method.
+To better understand why this library was created and the problem it solves, it’s important to first understand how the compiler generates code for an async method.

+And by the way, **tl;dr** A non-awaited `Task` doesn't rethrow exceptions so use this library!

 ## Compiler-Generated Code for Async Method